-PWV has grown from 110 founding members in 1996 to 273 active members in 2013.
+PWV has grown from 105 founding members in 1996 to 260 active members in 2014.
 Poudre Wilderness Volunteers currently patrol 286 miles along 69 system trails in 650,000 acres of Wilderness and general National Forest and National Grassland lands.
 Due in part to PWV's efforts:

-- The most heavily used Wilderness areas are cleaner, the numbers of illegal campsites and fire rings have declined, and the number of dogs off leash in Wilderness has decreased - When there were no USFS funds or personnel to clear trails in early summer, PWV established a Trail Crew - When the U.S. Forest Service was unable to meet its goals for controlling/eradicating noxious weeds, PWV established a Weed Crew - When the USFS added a Kids in the Woods emphasis, PWV established a Kids in NatureProgram - When wildfires and floods ravaged the Canyon Lakes Ranger District, PWV established a Restoration Program - Lost hikers have been found, and potential forest fires have been averted by prompt actions of our volunteers - PWV members make an effort to talk about leash benefits and requirements with every dog owner they encounter in the Wilderness, addressing the most difficult educational task facing PWV - PWV provides the most informative statistics on trail and Wilderness use that the Canyon Lakes Ranger District has had in years
+- When there were no USFS funds or personnel to clear trails in early summer, PWV established a Trail Crew - When the U.S. Forest Service was unable to meet its goals for locating, controlling, and eradicating noxious weeds.
+PWV established a Weed Crew - When the USFS added a Kids in the Woods emphasis, PWV established a Kids in Nature Program - When wildfires and floods ravaged the Canyon Lakes Ranger District, PWV established a Restoration Program - · Lost hikers have been found and potential forest fires have been averted by the prompt actions of our

+- volunteers - PWV members make an effort to talk about leash benefits and requirements with every dog owner they encounter in the Wilderness, addressing a most difficult educational task - PWV provides the most informative statistics on trail and Wilderness use that the Canyon Lakes Ranger District has

-Since 2005, PWV has donated a total of 174,243 volunteer hours, worth \$3,540,535 to the USFS.
+Since 2005, PWV has donated a total of 201,143 volunteer hours, worth \$4,147,125 to the USFS.